 Quality Assurance

-For best results always use original Linx inks and solvents in Linx printers, as substitutes can affect printer performance or cause printer failure.
+For best results, always use original Linx inks and solvents in Linx printers, as substitutes can affect printer performance or cause printer failure.

 Linx takes great care to ensure that none of their CIJ inks and solvents are classified as ‘Toxic to Health’ or ‘Environmentally Damaging’.

-Learn more about Linx inks
+Learn more about Linx CIJ inks

 Linx Inks brochure